bocallaghan/security-now-podcast-downloader/README.md

-# Security Now (Twit) Episode and Shownote downloader
+# Security Now Episode and Show note downloader

-This script is designed to allow for the easy downloading and archiving of the SecurityNow podcast Edpisode library and shownotes from grc<dot>com website.
-Please note that the purpose of this script is purely fair use and in line with the spirit of the SecurityNow community and should not be used to abuse / redistribute the content but rather facilitate the use of the downloaded files for personal purposes only.
+This script is designed to allow for the easy downloading and archiving of the Security Now podcast episode library and show notes from grc<dot>com website.
+Please note that the purpose of this script is purely fair use and in line with the spirit of the Security Now community and should not be used to abuse / redistribute the content but rather facilitate the use of the downloaded files for personal purposes only.

-The author of this code disclaims any liability for damages or losses resulting from its use.
-The code is provided “as-is” without any warranties, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
-Users assume full responsibility for any consequences arising from its use or misuse.

 ## Usage